davidsonic/lids-alum-demo/readme.md

 LIDS-ALUM demo project
 =======================

-This is the prototype of LIDS-ALUM website.
+This is the prototype of [MIT-LIDS-ALUM website](http://www.lids-alum.org/)

 **Document contents**